Painful Pimple in the Ear: What Causes It and How to Treat It

 How do you prevent pimples and blackheads in ear?

-If preventive measures haven't been successful and you currently have a bothersome pimple in your ear, there are a few remedies that can help you get rid of it quickly that do not resort to popping it or squeezing it out.
+If preventive measures haven't been successful and you currently have a bothersome pimple in your ear, there are a few remedies that can help you get rid of it quickly without resorting to popping it or squeezing it out.
 This includes using a cotton ball to dab the pimple with various oils or ointments several times a day.

 Tea tree oil and aloe vera have anti-inflammatory and disinfectant effects.
 To treat pimples, a small amount of liquid is added to a cotton swab and placed directly on the pimple.
 The active ingredients should only be applied to the affected area and should not penetrate the ear canal.